carbonfact/lea/README.md

 - Metric layer
 - Shell auto-completion

 Some of these features already exist at Carbonfact.
-We just don't feel they're polished enough for public consumption just yet.
+We just don't feel they're polished enough for public consumption.
 Feel free to reach out if you want to know more and/or contribute 😊